bluegreen-labs/jungleweather/README.md

 Note that this code comes without any guarantees.
 I refer to [my consulting policy](https://khufkens.com/consulting/) if you need custom advice on your project, unrelated to standard bug reports.

-## Introduction

-The Jungle Weather workflow relies on [template matching](https://en.wikipedia.org/wiki/Template_matching).
-This technique is commonly used in automatic form completion and matches an existing, empty, template with a completed form.
-Although most historical data isn't designed from the ground up for template matching we can leverage this technique to reduce the workload required during transcription.

-In particular, it addresses the issue of outlining locations in a table which contain data, and reducing the complexity of the transcription.
-As such the workflow will generate data which only presents one value at a time for transcription, limiting the chance of propagating errors in incomplete or corrupted series.
-At the same time this makes the task easier to complete in informal settings, on a cellphone or a tablet rather than a computer.

-Below you find an outline of the steps required to set up a successfull template matching routine using the code in this repository.
-Throughout this process I also assume a consistent naming convention in which data is grouped per site, or archival id and delimited using underscores.
-All images are therefore structured: `archive-id_scan-nr.jpg` a real example therefore reads 6120_057.jpg.
-You will need to adjust some code below if this structure will not fit your data, as the file name is used as a way to store important meta-data.

-## Image acquisitions
+## Image acquisitions setup

-In our project we used a custom reproduction setup, however for general purposes I'll list all parts required for a light weight data recovery project.
+In our project we used a custom reproduction setup, however for general purposes we list all parts required for a light weight data recovery project.

 - DSLR Camera (24MP) - e.g. Canon 750D or 850D (T6i T8 in the US)
 - Semi wide angle lens - e.g. Canon EF-S 24mm f/2.8 STM Lens